maksmaisak/htn/task.md

 ### ReceiveExecute

-Entry point for execution, task will stay active until `FinishExecute` is called.
+Entry point for execution.
+The task will stay active until `FinishExecute` is called, or the task is aborted.

 ### ReceiveTick

-Tick function, called as long as the task is execution.
+Tick function, called as long as the task is executing.

 ### ReceiveAbort